 Terry joined SUS Inc. in March 2011, as the VP of Strategic Initiatives and Service Innovation, bringing his years of experience in healthcare and innovative program design.
 He was soon promoted to the position of Executive Vice President and now serves as Chief Operating Officer.

-Senior Vice President - Developmental Disabilities Services
+Executive Vice President - Developmental Disabilities Services

 Louis Cavaliere joined SUS in May 1987 as the Psychologist for the Valentine Avenue ICFs.
 Subsequent promotions led to his appointment as Associate Executive Director for the Developmental Disabilities Division in 1997 and additionally as the AED for AIDS Services in 2001.
 Currently, as the Senior Vice President for Developmental Disabilities Services and Children Services, Mr. Cavaliere has supervisory responsibility for ensuring that quality housing, clinical and support services are provided in accordance with all applicable regulatory, funding and agency requirements.
 He is also responsible for the development of budgets and the monitoring of resources.
 Mr. Cavaliere spearheaded SUS’ early efforts to monitor quality through the development of agency-wide committees such as Policy & Procedure, Training & Education, Incident Management and Quality Assurance.